Dunedin doctor murder trial: Accused Venod Skantha killed teen Amber-Rose Rush to protect his career: Crown

 Skantha also gave a statement in which he denied any role in Amber-Rose's death and downplayed the importance of the messages they had shared immediately prior.

 "It was only the defendant who had a motive.
-That motive was significant," Mr Smith said.
+That motive was significant," Smith said.

-Defence counsel Jonathan Eaton, QC, will make an opening statement this afternoon.